roth-hex-lab/roth-hex-lab.github.io/content/_index.md

         ### PhD / Postdoc
         If you have a strong research / study background in the areas of XR, HCI, Computer Vision, Medical Engineering, or Robotics, drop us a mail and we'll get back to you.
+        Interested applicants should submit:
+          - One-page academic CV
+          - Two-page research statement outlining their proposed PhD thesis / PostDoc research interest (identifying a research problem and planning their research approach while reflecting on their skills and past experiences, emphasizing a clear research vision and referencing to the state-of-the-art)
+          - Academic transcripts, research publications (if applicable), and two references

         Please send all application related mail to hex-application.ortho@mh.tum.de.